• Home

 by Amanda Anastasi

 If I were to attempt to describe what losing a parent is like, I would say that it is looking up to see that the sky has been removed.
 Just like the sky, my father had been ever-present – no matter our distance from each other - from the moment I had opened my eyes to the world.
 Though I did not recognise it while he was alive, I knew someone existed in the world who loved me.
-Despite his complexity and almost champion-level ability to fumble all his relationships, he and I somehow managed to bring out the best in each other.
+Despite his complexity and almost champion-level ability to fumble his relationships, he and I somehow managed to bring out the best in each other.
 We were friends.

 The way I wrote about him was not an ode to a perfect man.
 On one hand he was thoughtless, uncommunicative and impulsive, and on the other he was delightful, creative, a quiet gardener and the person who built my confidence and love of the arts.
 He was the man who sent my short stories out to publications when I was a ten-year-old without telling me, and left my favourite chocolate bar outside my bedroom window.
 Our bond was that of two creatives who shared stories and ideas.
 He was a father